 The many sluices in and around Amsterdam also influence the water level of the canals.
 Boats go in and out through these sluices, but new water from the Ijsselmeer also flows towards the waters of Amsterdam.

 As you can see, there are several factors that determine the depth of the Amsterdam canals.
 That’s why it’s difficult to give an exact number, but it’s better to give an average depth.

-The average depth of the Amsterdam canals is 2.6 meters (8.5 ft.) but as mentioned, the water level is sometimes slightly higher than other times.
+The average depth of the Amsterdam canals is 2.6 meters (8.5 ft.), but as mentioned, the water level is sometimes slightly higher than at other times.

 In addition, not all canals have exactly the same depth.
-As such, the busiest canals will probably be deeper than those canals which allow for less shipping to pass through.
+As such, the busiest canals will probably be deeper than those canals, which allows for less shipping to pass through.

 The water quality of the Amsterdam canals is cleaner than ever.
 This is partly because the sewer no longer ends up in the canals.

-Amsterdam has also invested a lot of money and energy in improving the water quality.
-In the past, the sewers of all canal houses and houseboats simply ended up in the canal, but these are now connected to the sewer.
-In 2017 for instance, the last houseboat was connected to the sewer.
+Amsterdam has also invested a lot of money and energy in improving water quality.
+In the past, the sewers of all canal houses and houseboats ended up in the canal, but these are now connected to the sewer.
+In 2017, for instance, the last houseboat was connected to the sewer.